Go to navigation

 cent by car and a further 33 per cent used bus services.

-in traffic, causing added congestion outside school gates at school
+traffic, causing added congestion outside school gates at school

 drop-off and collection times.

-having a negative impact on children's health and wellbeing.
+negative impact on children's health and wellbeing.

 Children are not only affected by the increased air pollution